Parallel-in-Time/pySDC/docs/source/tutorial/step_2.rst

 -  By using one of the controllers, the whole code relevant for the user is reduced to setting up the ``description`` dictionary, some pre- and some post-processing.
+-  We make use of ``controller_parameters`` in order to provide logging to file capabilities.
 -  In contrast to Part B, we do not have direct access to residuals or iteration counts for now.
 We will deal with these later.
 -  This example is the prototype for a user to work with pySDC.
 Most of